 In about 1885, when he was 24 years of age, John married 22-year-old Patience Eugenia Smith (1867-1956), a native of New York.

-They were the parents of Caroline Ream, Lila Ream, Lucy Ream, Imogene Ream, Marie Ream and John "Norman" Ream.
+They were the parents of Caroline Ream, Lila Manley, Lucy Ream, Imogene Ream, Marie Ream and John "Norman" Ream.

 Early in the marriage, the Reams lived for a few years in Kansas, where their eldest daughter was born, then went to Nebraska, where their next three daughters were born.
 Sometime between 1893 and 1896, they moved to Kansas and resided in Axtell and Murray, Marshall County, KS.